 “I want to run out of data,” said no one ever.
 Here’s everything you need to know to prevent the unthinkable from happening…

-The thought of reaching our data limit doesn’t even bear thinking about… Until we get that dreaded text from our phone provider saying our data has run out and we’re in the middle of downloading the latest episode of The Fall.
+The thought of reaching our data limit doesn’t even bear thinking about… Until we get that dreaded text from our phone provider saying our data has run out and we’re in the middle of a deep Netflix binge.

-You’ll need to know how to track your data usage now the Apple Watch series 3 comes with a 4G connection so you’ll be using data on your watch, iPhone 8, iPhone 8 Plus and iPhone X. All at once.
+Now the Apple Watch series 3 comes with a 4G connection, you could be using data on your watch, iPhone 8, iPhone 8 Plus and iPhone X. All at once.
 Which could be pretty hefty.
+So you’ll need to know how to track your data usage.

 We all know the pain of missing out on group chats, only to get back on Wi-Fi and find 193 unread messages.

 Or trying to find your way to a restaurant with Google Maps only to discover you have to face the horror of actually… asking for directions.
 Ahem.

 We’ll say it.
 We’re hooked on the internet and we’ll take all we can get.

 Truth is, if you’re going to put your phone or tablet to full use, you’re going to have to make sure you have enough megabytes to see you through.
 There are some really sneaky mobile data drains.

 Thankfully, with Three to feed our habit for all things data-based, you can get All-you-can-eat data on Pay Monthly and Pay As You Go, which is great news if you’re never far from a data-draining phone app.
 Plus, with Go Binge, on selected plans you can stream your favourite shows and songs without using up a single byte of data.